-Truck crashes through entrance gate at Texas Naval station
+Truck crashes through entrance gate at Texas naval station

 The suspect was described as a clean-shaven white male, about 5-foot-7 and wearing a light gray shirt, jeans, black sneakers and white shoes.

-Back in February, military police shot and skilled a 37-year-old man after had driven his stolen car through a security gate on the base's south end.
+Back in February, military police shot and killed a 37-year-old man after he had driven his stolen car through a security gate on the base's south end.